weiweicui/PowerBI-Routemap/README.md

 ![](assets/screenshot.png)

+## Where to Get It

+The visual has been submitted to the Ofice Store and will appear there soon.
+You can also find them in the [_dist_](https://github.com/weiweicui/PowerBI-Routemap/tree/master/dist) folder in this repo.

 ## How to Use
 * Required fields:
     * **Timestamp**: Values in this field are used to decide the chronological order of the records.
 These values can be anything sortable, such as numbers and dates.